Well, well, what do we have here? If it isn't me.

 Gaara scowled.
 Excluding prison, it was the most depressing place he'd ever stepped foot inside.

 Though reluctant, he stepped out of the elevator and into the epitome of overrated life goals.
 Stopping before the doors sliding shut behind him, he wondered how he'd ever find Naruto in that maze of professional despair.
 The uptight lady downstairs had only given directions to the right floor, but nowhere beyond it.
 Supposing that picking any direction at all was better than picking none, he chose the hallway to his right.
-And after a small distance of walking past glass walls and miserable attorneys trapped behind them, he found himself pleasantly surprised.
+After a while of walking past glass walls and miserable attorneys trapped behind them, he found himself pleasantly surprised.
 Kind of.
 From somewhere in the short distance ahead, he could hear a familiar voice.
 Though somewhat distorted, he thought.
 Frowning, he walked the rest of the hallway towards a wooden door with a nameplate on the side of it.
 But by the time he was close enough to read it, he became interested in something entirely else.
 Something...mindbogglingly annoying.

 To the left of the door, the one he'd walked towards, was a desk.
 And behind it, a woman.
 Attached to that woman was a face too pretty for its own good.
 Legs a mile long, tits larger than life.
 The whole ensemble.
 And with those stupidly full lips of hers she leaned down to speak into an intercom, her rack basically resting on the desk.